 There's a reason that contractor teams often bid on specific projects.
-No two are going to price a new build exactly the same.
-Rather, their fees will vary depending on their subcontractor relationships, professional experience, access to materials, and more.
+No two are going to price a new build the same.
+Instead, their fees will vary depending on their subcontractor relationships, professional experience, access to materials, and more.

 Likewise, there is no standard fee schedule for architects.

-In fact, there have been two antitrust proceedings, one in 1972 and one in 1990, that prohibit the American Institute of Architects (AIA) from offering fee recommendations to architectural firms.
+There have been two antitrust proceedings — one in 1972 and one in 1990.
+These proceedings prohibit the American Institute of Architects (AIA) from offering fee recommendations to architectural firms.
 Instead, the law requires that each firm develop its own set of competitive fees without collusion.

-Without set or advertised prices to compare, it can be difficult to gauge what each firm charges, and word-of-mouth estimates are inaccurate, at best.
+Without set or advertised prices to compare, it can be challenging to gauge what each firm charges.
+Word-of-mouth estimates are also inaccurate.
 As a result, even clients can feel left in the dark about how much architects deserve for the time they put into each project and how that effort affects their bottom-line price.

-While this may be true, there are still certain fee structures that most architects will follow.
-Current and future clients should familiarize themselves with these and discuss any questions with their architect before moving ahead on a job.
+While this ambiguity may be true, most professionals follow typical architectural fee structures.
+Current and future clients should familiarize themselves with these options and discuss any questions with their architect before moving ahead on a job.

 Let's review the basic structures you can expect to encounter.

-Most architects will charge clients on a per-hour basis, depending on how much time they put into a given project.
-While some will quote the full project this way, others will only charge hourly for a certain part of the design process before moving to a more permanent fee structure.
+Most architects will charge clients per hour, depending on how much time they put into a given project.
+While some will quote the entire project this way, others will only charge hourly for a specific part of the design process before moving to a more permanent fee structure.

-Of course, prices will vary depending on the scale of the project and your location, but expect to pay an hourly rate of around $60 if you're working with a junior architect.
-Working with a firm's principal?
-You could pay $125 or more per hour.
+Of course, prices will vary depending on the scale of the project and your location.
+In general, expect to pay an hourly rate of around $45 if you're working with a junior architect.
+Are you working with a firm's principal?
+You could pay an average of $125 to $150 per hour.

-The Principal is the person who owns and operates the firm.
-You'll pay the highest for these services, coming in at around $125 to $175 per hour.
+- Principal: The principal is the person who owns and operates the firm.
+You'll pay the highest for these services, coming in at around $125 to $150 per hour.

-This position requires between six and eight years of experience.
-An Intern Architect II will manage the daily oversight of a specific project.
-You'll pay around $80 for these services.
+- Junior Architect II: Being a Junior Architect II requires between six and eight years of experience.
+These professionals are responsible for the daily oversight of a specific project.
+You'll pay around $90 for these services.

-An Intern Architect I has between three and five years of experience in the field.
-He or she will handle certain parts of a project, following directions given by others on the team.
+- Junior Architect I: A Junior Architect I has between three and five years of experience in the field.
+They'll handle certain parts of a project, following directions given by others on the team.
 This position has an hourly rate of around $65.

 If you know the design you want and can keep the process straightforward with few changes, paying by the hour can be an ideal way to go.

-However, although this is a straightforward way to set a budget, keep in mind that it's easy to underestimate the number of hours an architectural team will devote to your project.
-Thus, to avoid sticker-shock, it's smart to set a cap on the number of hours allotted by adding a "not-to-exceed" clause in your contract.
+However, although this payment structure is a straightforward way to set a budget, keep in mind that it's easy to underestimate the number of hours an architectural team will devote to your project.
+It's a good idea to set a cap on the number of hours allotted by adding a "not-to-exceed" clause in your contract to avoid sticker shock.

-For instance, an architect in Southern California can demand a fee of $3.50 or higher per square foot, while one in Texas might only charge $0.75.
-In either case, this type of fee structure is often easier for architects to quote on new build projects, as remodels can have too many moving parts and unknowns.
+Thisfee structure is often more convenient for architects to quote on new build projects, as remodels can have too many moving parts and unknowns.